Susceptibility Testing

 Semiquantitative methods

-Semiquantitative methods determine the minimal concentration of a drug that inhibits growth of a particular organism in vitro.
+Semiquantitative methods determine the minimal concentration of an antimicrobial that inhibits growth of a particular organism in vitro.
 This minimum inhibitory concentration (MIC) is reported as a numerical value that may then be translated to 1 of 4 groupings: S (sensitive), I (intermediate), R (resistant), or sometimes nonsusceptible.
 MIC determination is used primarily for isolates of bacteria, including mycobacteria and anaerobes, and sometimes for fungi, especially Candida species.

 The MIC allows correlation between drug susceptibility of the organism and the achievable tissue concentration of free drug (ie, drug not bound to protein).
 If the tissue concentration of free drug is higher than the MIC, successful treatment is likely.
 Designations of S, I, and R derived from the MIC study usually correlate with achievable serum, plasma, or urine concentrations of free drug.